 Turns out, it wasn't only humans getting injured.
-Toto, the Cairn Terrier, Dorothy's basket-size dog, suffered a broken paw when one of the witch's guards accidentally stepped on its foot.
+Toto, the cairn terrier, Dorothy's basket-size dog, suffered a broken paw when one of the witch's guards accidentally stepped on its foot.
 The dog, a female named Terry in real life, went on to make a total of 15 films.

-Dorothy's Auntie Em, played by actress Clara Blandick, was perfectly cast as the tough, hardworking, farmer's wife.
+Dorothy's Auntie Em, played by actor Clara Blandick, was perfectly cast as the tough, hardworking farmer's wife.
 As she aged, she developed arthritis, causing her to be in a lot of pain.
 In addition to the arthritis, she was also going blind.
 In 1962, Blandick overdosed on pills.
 She was found with a bag on her head and a suicide note that read, "I am now about to make the great adventure.
 I cannot endure this agonizing pain any longer.
 It is all over my body.
 Neither can I face the impending blindness.
 I pray the Lord my soul to take.
 Amen."
 She was 81.

 7. Judy Garland's untimely death